mhadam/snowplow.wiki-fork/setup-guide/6-analyze-your-data/Setting-up-Excel-to-analyze-Snowplow-data.md

 [[/setup-guide/images/excel/connection-16.JPG]]

 Note: we can use pull *any* cut of Snowplow data directly into Excel in the method described above.
-For ideas of other slices of data / queries to run, see the [Analytics Cookbook][cookbook].
+For ideas of other slices of data / queries to run, see [our blog](https://snowplowanalytics.com/blog/analytics/).

 Back to [top](#top).